piyushgarg/yt-x/README.md

 - **Saved Channels**: Bookmark your favorite channels for quick access, with support for importing existing subscriptions.
 - **Saved Videos**: Save videos to watch later.
 - **Mixes**: Generate and explore YouTube song mixes.
+- **Yt-x Shell:** Run custom yt-dlp and mpv commands for downloading and viewing videos and playlists
 - **Custom Playlists**: Save playlists for easier access.
 - **Download Management**: Download videos, audio, and playlists using `yt-dlp`.
 - **History & Recents**: Track your recent videos and search history.